mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 - Fit functions in python were approved
 - Will move to newer ParaView with additional patches `cherry-pick`ed in
 - External interfaces design is largely good.
 Still needs to address installing 2nd/3rd party guis.
 Also needs to address incorporating external gui documentation.
+- Mantid 4.0 design/requirements gathering is expected to begin in May